 Of course, your cat will also rub her head or body against you for other reasons, too.
 Your pet will be removing the scents of other animals and learning where you’ve been while you were away.
 The initial greeting is just the beginning of your cat’s rubbing and scent-based investigations.

-2) Cats Rub to Express Affection
+2) Express Affection

 Sometimes, your cat is just rubbing against you to show affection.
 It may leave you concerned that you’ll trip over your pet, but she means well.
 This behavior is an extension of ‘bunting.’